shsrobot24/digitalNotebook/README.md

 # Shafter High School V5 Competition Digital Notebook

-I need to highlight these ==We are currently working on concepts==.
+*We are currently working on concepts*

+## There are currently three members.
+One Junior.
+One Sophmore.
+One freshman.